puyanwei/quick-scripts/README.md

 This is my first VS code extension and I used this project to learn and get the experience of the process.

-- Currently the extension does not seem to save state on the workspaces.
+- Currently the extension does not seem to load the workspace state correctly.
+The buttons are there but only visually load after you trigger one of the add/delete button scripts and exit out of it.
 I am working on a fix for this.
-For now if you do not close your project, the buttons will stay.

 Feel free to open an [issue](https://github.com/puyanwei/quick-scripts-v2/issues) or pull request if you find any bugs or have any suggestions. 🙏